-Upon the effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of and will be chaired by .
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of by .
 The functions of the audit committee will include:

-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements: - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - · coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending based upon the audit committee's review and discussions with management and our independent registered public accounting firm whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - · preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - · reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - pre-approving auditing and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the overall audit plan with our independent registered public accounting firm and members of management responsible for preparing our financial statements;

+- reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - coordinating the oversight and reviewing the adequacy of our internal control over financial reporting; - · establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending based upon the audit committee's review and discussions with management and our independent registered public accounting firm whether our audited financial statements shall be included in our Annual Report on Form 10-K; - monitoring the integrity of our financial statements and our compliance with legal and regulatory requirements as they relate to our financial statements and accounting matters; - preparing the audit committee report required by SEC rules to be included in our annual proxy statement; - · reviewing all related person transactions for potential conflict of interest situations and approving all such transactions; and - reviewing quarterly earnings releases.

 All members of our audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules.
-Our board of directors has determined that qualifies as an "audit committee financial expert" within the meaning of applicable SEC regulations.
-In making this determination, our board of directors considered the nature and scope of experience that has previously had with public reporting companies, including service as .
-Our board of directors has determined that all of the directors that will become members of our audit committee upon the effectiveness of the registration statement of which this prospectus forms a part satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.
+Our board of directors has determined that SEC regulations.
+In making this determination, our board of directors considered the nature and scope of experience that public reporting companies, including service as audit committee upon the effectiveness of the registration statement of which this prospectus forms a part satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.
 Both our independent registered public accounting firm and management will periodically meet privately with our audit committee.